dashesy/pyavfcam/src/modules/README.md

-To make modules separate from Cython generated c files
+To make non-generated code separate from Cython generated files